 Resourcing the bridge between government investment and community engagement to achieve digital equity.

-The Digital Equity and Opportunity Initiative’s mission is to leverage large-scale federal investments in broadband expansion and digital equity to close the digital divide and build lasting civic infrastructure in underserved communities through place-based coalitions and innovative digital equity projects.
+The Digital Equity and Opportunity Initiative leveraged large-scale federal investments in broadband expansion and digital equity to close the digital divide and build lasting civic infrastructure.
+Through place-based coalitions and innovative community-driven projects.

 Who We Are

-The Digital Equity and Opportunity Initiative is a philanthropic collaborative of the Media Democracy Fund, Ford Foundation, Democracy Fund, Mission Telecom, JPB Foundation, and W.K.
-Kellogg Foundation to leverage large-scale federal investments in broadband expansion and digital equity to close the digital divide and build lasting civic infrastructure in underserved communities.
+The Digital Equity and Opportunity Initiative was a philanthropic collaborative of the Media Democracy Fund, Ford Foundation, Democracy Fund, Mission Telecom, JPB Foundation, and W.K.
+Kellogg Foundation that leveraged large-scale federal investments in broadband expansion and digital equity to close the digital divide and build lasting civic infrastructure in underserved communities.

 Our Approach